Luning-Yang/cse15l-lab-reports/index.md

 Here is a screenshot of the steps 1 to 3:
 IMAGE HERE

 4. The following part demonstrates exactly how to edit the code file to fix the failing test using vim.
-To summarize we type `/test<enter>jhhhhhi<backspace>2<esc>:wq <enter>` to fix the error and save the file to the correct version.
+To summarize, we type `/test<enter>jhhhhhi<backspace>2<esc>:wq<enter>` to fix the error and save the file to the correct version.
+The detals of how each command means are as follow.
   - we use `vim ListExamples.java` to "vim" into the file first.
 We can see how the file looks like IMAGE HERE
   - type `/test<enter>` to search for the comment right above the part we need to fix.